Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

     42 :: Num p => p
     ```

+- Numeric literals are defined in this indirect way so that they may be interpreted as values of any appropriate numeric type according to the context.

 - Note that haskell uses `fromInterger` because **Integer** is the widest type of the integral category of number.
-Likewise it uses `fromRational` because **Rational** is the widest type of the fractional category of number.
+Likewise, it uses `fromRational` because **Rational** is the widest type of the fractional category of number.

-- For the specific of how this inference works for Numeric datatypes please refer to the references below
+- The detail of what is meant by "so they may be interpreted as values of any appropriate numeric type according to the context" goes beyond the scope of this chapter.
+We showed a simplified example of it in ``2::Double :: Double`` where the Double at the end provide for a context.
+It will be thoroughly explained in later chapters.
+Meanwhile, some references are provided below that can help start understanding the underlying mechanic including the official specification.

   - https://www.haskell.org/onlinereport/haskell2010/haskellch6.html#x13-1360006.4.1